Lecture – Psychotherapy as an Ethical Process

 Available with English captions.

-Empirical research is reviewed on the relevance of ethics to psychopathology, psychological well-being, therapeutic change, and our models of psychotherapy.
-Synthesizing theorizing from ethical theory, relational psychoanalysis, and mentalization-based treatment (MBT), Drozek offers an ethically grounded vision of clinical process, wherein therapist and patient are engaged in the co-construction of an intersubjective space that is progressively more consistent with their intrinsic worth as human beings.
+Drozek offers an ethically grounded vision of the clinical process.
+In this vision, the therapist and patient engage in the co-construction of an intersubjective space.
+Such a space is progressively more consistent with their intrinsic worth as human beings.